 - Monitor student protected category (race, religion, age, disability, etc.) complaints, asserting violations of the College’s DHR policies; work with CSE, HR, Public Programs and/or Faculty Affairs in the execution of said complaints from intake to closure.

-- Lead the Title IX Task Force of key campus stakeholders by meeting quarterly, monitoring compliance, identifying risks, mitigating risks, monitoring trends and making recommendations to executive leadership as needed
+- Lead the Title IX Task Force of key campus stakeholders (who serve as Deputy Title IX Coordinators) by meeting quarterly, monitoring compliance, identifying risks, mitigating risks, monitoring trends, and making recommendations to the President/executive leadership as needed

-- Manage Title IX budget; make recommendations to the College President for additional budgetary requirements
+- Manage Title IX budget; make recommendations to the College President for additional infrastructure needs.

 Training, Outreach and Education — 35%